BioTheWolff/Jobwave/docs/Architecture.md

 ### Employers

 Employers have access to the application through an API.
-An employer is only known by its API key and little to no data is known about them.
+An employer is described by:
+- a name
+- a description
+- a profile picture
+- a phone number
+- an email address
+- a postal address
+- an API key
+- a subscription tier

 There are 4 subscription levels: